Michigan is a state with a decreasing population while most other states are gaining new residents.

 This leads many to ask, why are people leaving Michigan?
+We’ll get to that in a second!

-The birth rate is rapidly decreasing
+The birth rate is rapidly decreasing and the workforce is shrinking

 A lot of Michigan’s history indicates that the state was a destination before the 2000s.
 However, after entering the new millennium, about 570,000 residents left Michigan for other states.